Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: Abstract

 \section{Abstract}

-We study a real-time tracking problem in an energy harvesting status update system with a Markov source under both sampling and transmission costs.
+We study a real-time tracking problem in an energy harvesting status update system with a Markov source and an imperfect channel, considering both sampling and transmission costs.
 The problem's primary challenge stems from the non-observability of the source due to the sampling cost.
 By using the age of incorrect information (AoII) as a semantic-aware performance metric, our main goal is to find an optimal policy that minimizes the time average AoII subject to an energy-causality constraint.
-To this end, a stochastic optimization problem is formulated and solved by modeling it as a partially observable Markov decision process.
-More specifically, to solve the problem, we use the notion of belief state and by characterizing the belief space, we cast the main problem as an MDP whose cost function is a non-linear function of the age of information (AoI) and solve it via relative value iteration.
-Simulation results show the effectiveness of the derived policy, with a double-threshold structure on the battery levels and AoI.
+To this end, a stochastic optimization problem is formulated and solved by modeling it as a partially observable Markov decision process (POMDP).
+More specifically, to solve the main problem, we use the notion of a belief state and cast the problem as a belief MDP problem.
+Then, for the perfect channel setup, we effectively truncate the corresponding belief space and solve the MDP problem using the relative value iteration method.
+For the general setup, a deep reinforcement learning policy is proposed.
+The simulation results show the efficacy of the derived policies in comparison to an AoI-optimal policy and an opportunistic baseline policy.

-\section{{ Introduction}}
+\section{Introduction}

 The age of information (AoI) has been introduced to quantify the information freshness in status update systems \cite{Roy_2012}.
 Since then, there has been significant research on the AoI in different areas, e.g., queuing systems \cite{Marian_Information}, and scheduling and sampling problems \cite{Zakeri_Journal_Relay, Eytan_Sch2}.
-However, the AoI is inefficient in capturing the quality of remote estimation and tracking of the process of interest and semantics of the transmitted data \cite{Nikolaos_goal_or, Kam_2018, UnifiedSamSch, Yin_Sun_IT, AoII_Semantic}.

-Various alternative metrics have been proposed to address the limitations of the AoI for remote estimation and tracking problems, e.g., mean square error \cite{Yin_Sun_IT} and real-time error \cite{Kam_Towards_eff_2018,Kam_2018}.
-Additionally, to also capture the timeliness of discrepancy between the (information) source and its (monitor-side) estimation, the age of incorrect information (AoII) has been introduced in \cite{Tony_1} and recently explored in, e.g., \cite{Assaad_AoII_Not_obs,Assaad_unknownSource,Petar_AoII_ICC,Saha_AoII,Chen_AoII_2023}.
+Besides the AoI, various related metrics have been also proposed, e.g., the value of information \cite{Nikol_VoI} and the age of incorrect information (AoII) \cite{Tony_1}, which also accounts for the value of information.
+The AoII essentially amalgamates time penalty with accuracy/distortion penalty to quantize the discrepancy between the information source and its estimation on the monitor side, capable of capturing the semantics/meanings of data transfer \cite{Deniz_Semantic_JSAC,ELIF_Semantic_mag, AoII_Semantic}, the provisioning of the right piece of information to the right point of computation (or actuation) at the right point in time \cite{ELIF_Semantic_mag}.